Amid the flower leis and mai tais.

-Since I can remember, Hawaii was little more to me than a long haul holiday destination where one goes to roast on a beach.
+Since I can remember, Hawaii has been little more to me than a long-haul holiday destination where one goes to roast on a beach.

 Here is a glimpse into the facts that shaped the top-right graphic of the Royale Map of Hawaii and contributed to my infatuation with the faraway archipelago.

 In high school, I was never particularly attentive during geography lessons.
 Blame my doodling and the windows.

 However, Caroline, one of my best friends, had plans to become a vulcanologist, and sleepovers at her house included documentaries about the Etna or the Stromboli.
 Hence I wasn’t volcanologically clueless before diving into the Map of Hawaii but what I learned still blew my socks off.

 The main purpose of the top-right illustration is to explain how the Hawaiian Islands came to be.